sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/pre-loading-user-apps.md

 images, helm charts, VM images in the `user-apps` folder.
 The artifacts will be automatically copied to persistent volume on the Edge node at `/opt/user-apps`.
 User can use the custom `cloud-init` section available in the configuration file `config-file` to launch the application after the kubernetes cluster has come up.
-User has flexibility to manage the artifacts and what they do using the artifacts and the custom cloud-init configuration.
-5G of USB disk space is used for the installer artifacts.
-Rest of the USB disk space is available for the user to store the application artifacts.
+Users can benefit from flexibility to manage and use the artifacts freely custom cloud-init configuration.
+5 GB of USB disk space is used for the installer artifacts.
+Remaining disk space is available for storing the application artifacts.

 ## User App Folder